Sandokhan/learn-python-fundamentals/chapter1.md

 *** =instructions
 Lists are very similar to arrays.
-They can contain any type such as strings, integeres or floats.
+They can contain any type such as strings, integers or floats.
 Lists can also be iterated over in a very simple manner.

-Lists are defined by asigning a `[]` to a variable.
+Lists are defined by signing a `[]` to a variable.
 An example would be:
 ```{python}
 mylist = []
 ```